Deep Learning for Time Series Anomaly Detection: A Survey: Time series Anomaly Detection Methods

-In MSCRED \citep{zhang2019deep}, attention-based ConvLSTM networks are designed to capture temporal trends, and a convolutional autoencoder is used to encode and reconstruct the signature matrix (which contains inter-sensor correlations) instead of relying on the time series explicitly.
-Matrixes have a length of 16 and a step interval of 5.
-The reconstruction error of the signature matrix may be used to calculate an anomaly score.
-It also highlights how to identify root causes and interpret anomaly duration in addition to detecting anomalies.
-In CAE-Ensemble \citep{campos2021unsupervised}, a convolutional sequence-to-sequence autoencoder is presented, which can capture temporal dependencies with high training parallelism.
-In addition to Gated Linear Units (GLU) incorporated with convolution layers, attention is also applied to capture local patterns by recognising similar subsequences that recur in input, such as periodicity.
-Since the outputs of separate basic models can be combined to improve accuracy through ensembles \citep{chen2017outlier}, a diversity-driven ensemble based on CAEs is proposed along with a parameter-transfer-based training strategy instead of training each CAE model separately.
-In order to ensure diversity, the objective function also considers the differences between basic models, rather than simply assessing their accuracy.
-Using ensemble and parameter transferring techniques reduces training time and error considerably.
+In MSCRED \citep{zhang2019deep}, attention-based ConvLSTM networks capture temporal trends, and a convolutional autoencoder (CAE) reconstructs a signature matrix, representing inter-sensor correlations instead of relying on the time series explicitly.
+The matrix length is 16, with a step interval of 5.
+An anomaly score is derived from the reconstruction error, aiding in anomaly detection, root cause identification, and anomaly duration interpretation.
+In CAE-Ensemble \citep{campos2021unsupervised}, a convolutional sequence-to-sequence autoencoder captures temporal dependencies with high parallelism.
+Gated Linear Units (GLU) with convolution layers and attention capture local patterns, recognising recurring subsequences like periodicity.
+The ensemble combines outputs from diverse models based on CAEs and uses a parameter-transfer training strategy, which enhances accuracy and reduces training time and error.
+In order to ensure diversity, the objective function also considers the differences between basic models rather than simply assessing their accuracy.

-RANSysCoders \citep{abdulaal2021practical} outlines a real-time anomaly detection method used by eBay.
-The authors propose an architecture that employs multiple encoders and decoders with random feature selection to infer and localise anomalies through majority voting, and decoders determine the bounds of the reconstructions.
-In this regard, RANCoders are Bootstrapped autoencoders for feature-bounds construction.
-Furthermore, spectral analysis \citep{welch1967use} of the latent space representation is suggested as a way to extract priors for multivariate time series to synchronise raw series representations.
-Improved accuracy can be attributed to features synchronisation, bootstrapping, quantile loss, and majority vote for anomaly inference.
-The method overcomes limitations associated with previous work, including a posteriori threshold identification, time window selection, downsampling for noise reduction, and inconsistent performance for large feature dimensions.
-The authors study the limitations of existing widely used evaluation methods, such as the point-adjust method, and suggest an alternative method to better evaluate anomaly detection models' effectiveness in practice.
+RANSysCoders \citep{abdulaal2021practical} outlines a real-time anomaly detection system used by eBay.
+The authors propose an architecture with multiple encoders and decoders, using random feature selection and majority voting to infer and localise anomalies.
+The decoders set reconstruction bounds, functioning as bootstrapped AE for feature-bounds construction.
+The authors also recommend using spectral analysis of the latent space representation to extract priors for MTS synchronisation.
+Improved accuracy comes from feature synchronisation, bootstrapping, quantile loss, and majority voting.
+This method addresses issues with previous approaches, such as threshold identification, time window selection, downsampling, and inconsistent performance for large feature dimensions.